-Eryn is combining her philosophy major with minors in art and psychology.
-As a student at NWC, she is involved in theatre, serves as an IMPACT leader, works in the student development office, and gives campus tours as an Admissions Ambassador.
+Eryn is a philosophy major who is involved in theatre, serves as an IMPACT leader, works in the student development office, and gives campus tours as an Admissions Ambassador.
 Following graduation, she plans either to attend graduate school for art therapy or pursue a job in the social services field.

 I think, therefore ...

 I love philosophy because I love to think and I’m always questioning things.
 One of my biggest pet peeves is when people blindly accept what they hear from others and run with it, without processing for themselves what they really believe.
 It’s more difficult—but ultimately more rewarding—to probe what you’re learning before you make it part of your personal philosophy.
 Keeping all these thoughts and questions just in my own head is not very productive, though, so being part of a group of students who also love to think and discuss them is why I’m a philosophy major.

 Sometimes philosophy majors read things that aren’t even required (gasp!) because we’re genuinely interested in what we’re learning in class.
 We like to debate and be challenged.
 Our professors talk with us as equals, creating one big discussion, rather than lecturing at us from behind a podium.
 And as students, we push each other to think deeply.
 Our conversations often sound like, “What about this?”
 “Well, have you thought about this?”
 “But there’s also this.”
 “Yeah, but that would mean this.”
 We always have a countering statement or question regarding what our peers—and even our professors—say.
 It’s exhilarating to have a mature environment even in the face of disagreements.